cfw-guide/dsi.cfw.guide/docs/faq.md

 Cons:
 - Very minor risk of **bricking** the console when installing
 - Another, slightly higher, risk of bricking if you decide to uninstall it

-### Flipnote Lenny
-Pros:
-- Better compatibility with DSi mode titles and homebrew than Memory Pit
-- No risk of damaging the console, uninstalling is as simple as removing the SD or deleting one folder
-- Better sound in GBARunner2

-Cons:
-- Requires Flipnote Studio
-- Requires loading Flipnote Studio every time you want to access homebrew, slightly more time consuming than Memory Pit
-- Access to Slot-1 (the DS Game Card) is blocked

-### Memory Pit
-Pros:
-- Quick and easy to use
-- No risk of damaging the console, uninstalling is as simple as removing the SD or deleting one file
-- Compatible will all DSi consoles unless they have a broken camera and haven't completed the camera tutorial

-Cons:
-- Requires loading the DSi Camera application every time you want to access homebrew
-- Incompatible with certain DSi mode titles and homebrew due to WRAM only being open to the ARM7 CPU and some memory past the first 4 MB being write protected
-- Access to Slot-1 (the DS Game Card) is blocked
-- Access to the DSP is blocked resulting in worse sound in GBARunner2

 ## What functionality will I lose by modding my system?
 - If you decide to install Unlaunch, you will not lose any system functionality